Ylianst/MeshCentral/docs/docs/meshcentral/debugging.md

 ### Understanding node and paths

-Note that when running MeshCentral, you should always run like from the path that is parent to node_modules, so you do this:
+Note that when running MeshCentral, you should always run from the path that is parent to node_modules, so you do this:

 ```
 cd C:\Program Files\Open Source\MeshCentral